We do not like to consult.

 |Is good for solving a problem||Is good for building the skills to solve a class of problems.|

-I must admit that I sometimes struggle to develop a good connection with many clients who are only used to working with contractors and vendors.
+We must admit that we sometimes struggle to develop a good connection with many clients who are only used to working with contractors and vendors.
 But once leaders understand that good coaches push hard for a good reason, it becomes easy.
-There are times when I am wrong, and we all have a learning moment.
+There are times when we are wrong, and we all have a learning moment.

 |Is an external pull to perform & accomplish||Is an internal drive or urge to pursue|